rshudde/RJcluster/README.md

 # RJcluster

-Clustering algorithm for big data in a matrix where the number of observations << the number of covariates.
+Clustering algorithm for big data where the number of observations << the number of covariates.
 Implementation can be found here: https://arxiv.org/abs/1811.00956

 Supports a scalable version of RJ clust.